Chapter 742-3 Retirement

 (10) “Occupational characteristics” shall mean the U.S. department of labor’s occupational characteristics for police officer (government service) and fire fighter (any industry) positions as the standards for determining the presence or absence of disability.

-(11) “Medical advisor,” as referred to in this rule, shall mean the expert physician appointed by the chairman of the board to advise the board during its deliberations of appeals of decisions relating to disability applications.
+(11) "Medical Advisor," as referred to in this rule, shall mean the expert physician appointed by OP&F's board of trustees who advises the board on appeals of decisions relating to disability applications.

 (B) Impairment and disability evaluation criteria: